-United Protestant Association of New South Wales Records include a variety of records of the children's Homes managed by the 12 district councils of the United Protestant Association of New South Wales (UPA).
+United Protestant Association of New South Wales Records include a variety of records of the children's Homes managed by the 12 District Executives of the United Protestant Association of New South Wales (UPA).
 This includes admission and discharge registers, children's holiday applications, photographs, state and district minutes and issues of the Protestant World Magazine.

 The UPA Archive includes records from UPA Homes, including: